nicolaiunrein/cargo-get/README.md

 ### Overview
 This plugin helps querying information from a Cargo.toml file and can be used in shell scripts or CI/CD pipelines.
+The plugin accepts only one flag at a time and returns a single string with the requested value.
+Some queries like eq. keywords or authors return multiple values which get separated by line breaks (each value on a new line).

 ### Basic Example